EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 * Third party apps NEVER interact directly with the authorization services of the edu-ID infrastructure.

-* Third party apps NEVER receive or request service endpoints without explicit authoriation of the users and services.
+* Third party apps NEVER receive service endpoints locations without explicit authorization of the users and services.

+* Third party apps gain access ONLY to explicitly requested protocol endpoints or combinations of protocol endpoints.

 ### Advanced Security Requirements